-Breast reduction, technically known as reduction mammaplasty, is a surgical procedure that removes fat, glandular tissue and skin from the breast making them smaller, lighter and firmer.
-Breast reduction will also reduce the size of the areola and will help to restore sagging breasts by adjusting and repositioning the breast tissue to an appropriate place on the chest.
+In Dallas and Frisco, Texas, Dr. Jeffrey Kenkel performs breast reduction, technically called reduction mammaplasty, to remove fat, glandular tissue and skin from the breasts making them smaller, lighter, and firmer.
+This procedure also reduces the size of the areola and will help to restore sagging breasts by adjusting and repositioning the breast tissue to an appropriate place on the chest.

 Am I a good candidate for the surgery?

 Your visit with Dr. Kenkel will determine if you are a good candidate.
 If you are in good physical and mental health, have no breast disease and have reasonable expectations then you will be an appropriate candidate.
 You will be required to have a mammogram before your surgery.

 Before you decide to have surgery, think carefully about your expectations and discuss them with Dr. Kenkel.

 During the consultation, you will be asked about your desired breast size and anything else related to the appearance of your breasts that you feel is important.
 This will help Dr. Kenkel understand your expectations and determine whether they realistically can be achieved.
 He will examine your breasts and will consider such factors as the size and shape, the quality of your skin and the placement of your nipples and areolas.
 Measurements will be taken which are necessary for insurance approval and planning of the surgery.
 He will explain which surgical techniques are most appropriate for you, based on the condition of your breasts and skin tone.
 Afterwards a photographer will take photographs for your medical record.